The Planet Mercury

 It is easiest to spot Mercury when it is near a crescent Moon or one of the other bright planets, most notably Venus or Jupiter.
 These are much easier landmarks to spot and from them you can look a short distance in some direction and find Mercury.
 Binoculars are always a help to first spot the planet, then try with your eyes.
 These close meetings are also called conjunctions, though they should not be confused with Inferior or Superior Conjunctions with the Sun.
 For scale, one full moon size is 0.5o, a closed fist at arm's length is about 10o, a finger width at arm's length is about 2o.

-April 17--2oR of Uranus!
+April 10--2oleft of Saturn

 PREVIOUS ORBIT (1/5): Characteristics of Mercury | NEXT ORBIT (3/5): Mercury in the Telescope